dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/git/resolve-merge-conflicts.md

 5. Press **Save**.
 You will notice the line highlights disappear and return to a plain background.
 This means that you've resolved the conflict successfully.
 6. Repeat this process for every file that has a merge conflict.

-:::info 📌
+:::info Edit conflict file
 If you open the conflict file from under **Changes**, the file name will display something like `model.sql (last commit)` and is fully read-only. <br />

-If you open it from uner **File Explorer**, that file is editable in the right view.
+If you open it from under **File Explorer**, you can edit the file in the right view.
 :::